The Flare Path’s Bakerloo Bimble

 Forgive me if I pause a little longer than necessary at today’s eighth halt.
 I have a special bond with the 170-hectare London lung that was in 1867 the site of a dreadful ice-skating calamity.
 In a sense I owe my very existence to Regent’s Park.
 My parents met while working as horticultural apprentices there in the late Sixties.

-Leaving Regent’s Park we scurry southward, shadowing Portland Place, the street where Franklin Scudder met his end and England fast-bowler Stuart Broad had a Scooby-Doo moment, at a depth of 23 metres until we reach Oxford Circus.
+Leaving Regent’s Park we scurry southward, shadowing Portland Place, the street where Franklin Scudder met his end and England fast bowler Stuart Broad had a Scooby-Doo moment, at a depth of 23 metres until we reach Oxford Circus.
 TSW2 suggests the eye-catching green and white maze mosaics that once (?) decorated the walls of the Underground’s third busiest station have all been replaced by bland white tiling.
 It’s a while since I last stood on the prototype’s platforms, but I seem to remember seeing isometric labyrinths when I did.
 If any Bakerloo regulars are reading this, I’d be interested to know whether my memories are trustworthy.

 From Oxford Circus our metal road is in thrall to stuck-up Regent Street until we reach another circus, Piccadilly.
 The apparent modelling error visible through the windscreen at present is in fact a faithfully modelled station quirk.
 The Bakerloo’s determination to keep its northbound and southbound lines strictly segregated south of Kilburn Park wavers a bit here.
 A crossover combined with an unusual platform arrangement (Generally the two lines of deep-level tube stations share the same central passenger access points) give Piccadilly Circus’ northern end a glitchy feel.